laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

 to understand the purpose of each one of them.
 For this reason, each method and class has a doc associated to it.

 The complete collection of the Javadocs can't be published right now because the project has yet to be evaluated.
-Nonetheless, ìt is possible to execute Maven locally on the repo by using the command `mvn javadoc:javadoc` to generate a few html files containing all the Javadocs of the project.
+Nonetheless, it is possible to execute Maven locally on the repo by using the command `mvn javadoc:javadoc` to generate a few html files containing all the Javadocs of the project.